Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Discussion Future Work

-\paragraph{Test-Time Scaling Highlights Specialization Tradeoffs} Our model supports test-time scaling by allowing the router to select multiple experts per token.
-We find that performance improves when moving from top-1 to top-2 routing for the \ourmodel-\modelname{OLMo} model but degrades on average as we increase the number further.
-This reflects a tradeoff: selecting more experts allows for broader coverage but dilutes specialization, effectively pushing the model back toward a generalist regime.
-Appendix~\ref{app:test-time-scaling} includes plots showing performance as a function of the number of active experts.

-\paragraph{Towards Brain Alignment Beyond Language} Since our model is explicitly designed to mirror distinct cognitive networks in the human brain, and given that established neuroscience localizers can successfully identify the corresponding expert modules, an exciting direction for future work is to examine whether the internal representations of these experts align more closely with neural activity in their respective brain networks \citep{schrimpf_brain-score_2018, schrimpf2020integrative}.
+\paragraph{Towards Brain Alignment Beyond Language} Since our model is explicitly designed to mirror distinct cognitive networks in the human brain, and given that established neuroscience localizers can identify the corresponding expert modules, an exciting direction for future work is to examine whether the internal representations of these experts align more closely with neural activity in their respective brain networks \citep{schrimpf_brain-score_2018, schrimpf2020integrative}.
 Prior studies have shown that language-selective units in large language models correlate more strongly with activity in the human language network than randomly selected units \citep{alkhamissi-etal-2025-llm-language-network}, suggesting a meaningful link between specialization in models and brains.
 This raises the natural question of whether similar alignment can be observed for other cognitive domains, such as reasoning or social cognition.

-\paragraph{Limitations} While our approach shows promising improvements in interpretability and performance, several questions remain.
-It remains to be seen whether these benefits scale to larger models beyond 1B parameters, whether the interpretable routing patterns can emerge with a more simplified training procedure, and whether extending the number of experts to cover additional domains would further enhance performance.
-Finally, we have not tested the model against behavioral or neural benchmarks, so its alignment with human cognition is still an open question.
+However, assessing \ourmodel{}'s neural alignment beyond the language network is currently limited by the lack of suitable datasets.
+Existing fMRI benchmarks rarely engage non-language regions such as the Multiple Demand \citep{duncan2010multiple} network and often use blocked designs that preclude item-level analyses---highlighting the need for experimentalists to collect new datasets that explicitly target non-language brain regions.
+We believe that once suitable neural datasets exist, our model can be used to instantiate specific hypotheses about how these networks—and their corresponding experts—interact and exchange information.